SeisComP/main/apps/python/descriptions/scevtstreams.rst

       scevtstreams -E gfz2012abcd -d mysql://sysop:sysop@localhost/seiscomp
       scevtstreams -E gfz2012abcd -E gfz2012efgh -d mysql://sysop:sysop@localhost/seiscomp

 #.
-Get the time windows for one specific event, multiple or all events in a XML file.
+Get the time windows for one specific event, multiple or all events in an XML file.
    The time windows start 120 s before the first pick and ends 500 s after the last pick: